Medicare 101: How It Works and How to Enroll

 - Part B: Medical Insurance (outpatient care)

-- Part C: Medicare Advantage (combines coverage of Part A, Part B and sometimes a prescription drug plan and other additional benefits)
+- Part C: Medicare Advantage (combines coverage of Part A, Part B, and sometimes a prescription drug plan and other additional benefits)

-- Part D: Prescription Drug Plan (prescription drug coverage also available through a Medicare Advantage Plan)
+- Part D: Prescription Drug Plan

-In addition to Part A, Part B, and Part D, many individuals also purchase a Medigap (supplemental) Policy to pay for some of the costs not paid for by Original Medicare.
+Part A and Part B are collectively referred to as “Original Medicare.”
+In addition to Part A, Part B, and Part D, many people also purchase a Medigap (supplemental) Policy to pay for some of the costs not paid for by Original Medicare.

+We recommend that you enroll in Medicare Part A as soon as possible, regardless of whether you already have health insurance coverage.
+For most people, it won't cost anything.
+If you do not have other coverage, enroll in Part B prior to the month of your 65th birthday.
 There is a seven month window for the Initial Enrollment Period.
 It begins 3 months before the month of your 65th birthday and extends 3 months after the month of your 65th birthday.
 If you miss this window, you may be subject to late fees.